 Asbestos

 Federal, state and local regulations require owners and operators of non-residential buildings and structures to conduct asbestos surveys.
 You can rely on ServiceMaster Remediation to comply with federal, state and local EPA and OSHA regulations while performing work.
-For more information on regulations in your area, log on to www.epa.gov/asbestos/pubs/regioncontact.html.
+For more information on regulations in your area, check these health and safety guidelines from EPA.